iltnerr/detr/README.md

 See https://github.com/facebookresearch/detr

 ## IMPORTANT NOTES
-The paths for the pretrained weights are hard-coded into main.py.
+The paths for the pretrained weights are hard-coded into main.py and should be adapted.